Operating the GridPix detector with helium-isobutane gas mixtures for a high-precision, low-mass Time Projection Chamber: Measurement of electron drift properties

 \subsection{Drift velocity}

 Figure~\ref{fig:TOA} shows the distribution of the TOA counts for a given vertical position of the TPC, with the 90:10 mixture and $E_\mathrm{drift} = 700$~V/cm.
-Each TOA count corresponds to 12.5~ns, and, as aforementioned, the time is measured from the leading edge of the signal to the end of the acquisition window, such that higher times correspond to electrons reaching the GridPix earlier.
+Each TOA count corresponds to 12.5~ns, and, as mentioned in Sec.~\ref{sec:gridpix}, the time is measured from the leading edge of the signal to the end of the acquisition window, such that higher times correspond to electrons reaching the GridPix earlier.
 This distribution is the result of ionization by particles passing through the chamber at different distances from the GridPix.
 The width of the distribution indicates the relatively large beam spot size (about 18 mm Gaussian width), while some minima are produced by the presence of the copper frames of the field cage, which stop particles at specific distances.
 These features prevent a precise measurement of the drift velocity based on the average drift time as a function of the vertical position of the TPC.
 However, as the distance between the copper frames is well known, it is possible to associate time differences between minima to drift distances.

-Figure~\ref{fig:time_distance} shows the drift times corresponding to the minima (extracted from second order polynomial fits around the minimum and corrected for all known time delays) versus the distance of the corresponding frame from the GridPix, for the 90:10 mixture and different drift fields.
+Figure~\ref{fig:time_distance} shows the drift times corresponding to the minima (extracted from second-order polynomial fits around the minimum and corrected for all known time delays\footnote{Once the position of a minimum is known in units of TOT counts, it can be converted into a drift time by where $t_\mathrm{max}$ is determined with an oscilloscope as the time difference between the end of the acquisition window and the trigger signal, corrected for the cable lengths.}) versus the distance of the corresponding frame from the GridPix, for the 90:10 mixture and different drift fields.
 Straight-line fits allowed the extraction of the drift velocities, which are depicted in figure~\ref{fig:velocity} as a function of the drift field, for the three different mixtures.
 The figure also illustrates the good agreement with predictions of the GARFIELD++ simulation software.